 Potential Ecological Benefits for Introduction

 There is little, if any, ecological benefit from the introduction of black carp into open waters of the United States.
 While there are benefits to farmed fish from black carp introduction into aquaculture facilities, we have determined there are no ecological benefits to black carp introduction into natural waters of the United States.
 The introduction of black carp in open waters might provide a potential ecological benefit to native wildlife and wildlife resources if black carp could selectively consume non-native invasive mollusks, such as zebra mussels, without consuming native mollusks.
 However, there is no scientific evidence to support the notion that black carp would selectively prey on non-native invasive mollusks in open waters, and little evidence that they are capable of feeding on aggregate zebra mussels.
 The introduction of black carp in open waters might theoretically provide a potential ecological benefit to native wildlife by consuming snails that spread disease to other fish species, a function that black carp perform in aquaculture facilities such as fish ponds.
-However, outside of the context of aquaculture, the possibility of black carp locating and consuming a sufficient amount of disease-carrying snails to prevent the spread disease to other fish species is too remote and unlikely to be identified as a benefit.
+However, outside of the context of aquaculture, the possibility of black Start Printed Page 59031carp locating and consuming a sufficient amount of disease-carrying snails to prevent the spread disease to other fish species is too remote and unlikely to be identified as a benefit.